pranjay-poddar/Dev-Geeks/Frontend-Projects/sky Scapper game/readme.md

-#Sky Scapper Game <hr>
+# Sky Scapper Game <hr>

+## Introduction
 In this game, your target is to release the hoisted blocks so as to construct the highest tower

->Rules:
-Place blocks by clicking, tapping, or space barring.

-# Building Tower

-## Introduction
-Building Tower is  a light version based on the Tower Bloxx Skyscraper puzzle, built in vanilla Javascript.

 ## Game Rule